ICJIA/researchhub-docs/docs/auth-guide/workflow.md

 First, authors had to wait until the preview URL is created and _only then_ could see what the content would actually look like.
 This prevented authors from fixing minor mistakes before the content was reviewed by others.

-Second, making changes to the content was largely the reponsibility of IT Team.
+Second, making changes to the content was largely the responsibility of IT Team.
 This frequently led to misinterpretation of one's intent by the other in the process of communication.

 The result was a long and unnecessary delay between when a content is ready for publication and when the content is actually published.